Relationship Therapy in NYC | Improve Communication & Connection

 • Hear each other differently

-• Recognize what gets activated in conflict
+• Recognize what gets activated during conflict

 • Interrupt automatic reactions